fact-project/aict-tools/README.md

 # Installation

-Then you can install the classifier-tools by:
+Then you can install the aict-tools by:
 ```
 pip install https://github.com/fact-project/aict-tools/archive/v0.10.0.tar.gz
 ```